Louise Caire Clark: Life and career

-Clark later married Ben Goddard, who wrote and produced the "Harry and Louise" advertisements, in which she played Louise, paid for by private health insurance companies to help defeat the Clinton health care plan of 1993.
-In 2000, they produced the movie The Testimony of Taliesin Jones.
-Goddard died 15 June, 2018.
+In 1997 Clark married Ben Goddard, who wrote and produced the "Harry and Louise" advertisements, in which she played Louise, paid for by private health insurance companies to help defeat the Clinton health care plan of 1993.
+In private life, Clark was "a great fan of socialized medicine" who participated in door-to-door campaigning for Bill Clinton in 1992.

+In 2000, Clark and Goddard produced the movie The Testimony of Taliesin Jones.
+Goddard died June 15, 2018.